sJohnsonStoever/redditPostArchiver/README.md

 #### subreddit.py ####

 NEW!!!
 Run `subreddit.py <subredditname>` and it will grab every submission and comment from that subreddit and store it in a sqlite database.
-Furthermore, it will then parse all of the text in the comment bodies for an possible URL. if you rerun the script, it will avoid redownloading any comments or scripts so you can keep it updated.
+Furthermore, it will then parse all of the text in the comment bodies for a possible URL. if you rerun the script, it will avoid redownloading any comments or scripts so you can keep it updated.

+### Quickly get started with the redditPostArchiver Docker image

+You can run scripts by specifying the script name (with or without `.py`) and arguments.
+All output files will be at `/rpa` in the container.
+The credentials are passed through the environment variables `CLIENT_ID` and `CLIENT_SECRET`.

+#### Running Example

+`docker run -it --rm -e CLIENT_ID=YOUR_CLIENT_ID -e CLIENT_SECRET=YOUR_CLIENT_SECRET -v $(pwd)/rpa:/rpa yardenshoham/reddit-post-archiver postids GallowBoob`

+When it is done running, the `.txt` file will be in `$(pwd)/rpa`.

 ## Motivation ##